jfern-1084/3130-DBMS/README.md

 Note : Check this Postgres tutorial to get a refresher on how to write your queries : http://www.postgresqltutorial.com/

+## Setting up Docker Postgres
+- Create a docker account, download and install docker
+- Pull this repo and navigate into the Docker folder
+- Inside of the docker folder there should be a file called docker-compose.yml
+- Run the command "docker-compose up -d" to bring up your docker postgres env

 ## TA contact details

 ### CSI 3130